 the final predictions have a lower error rate of 0.2% on the test cases.

 The decision trees and rulesets constructed by C5.0 do not generally use all of the attributes.
-The hypothyroid application has 22 predictive attributes (plus a class and a label attribute) but only six of them appear in the tree and the ruleset.
+The hypothyroid application has 22 predictive attributes (plus a class and a label attribute) but only five of them appear in the tree and the ruleset.
 This ability to pick and choose among the predictors is an important advantage of tree-based modeling techniques.

 Some applications, however, have an abundance of attributes!
 For instance, one approach to text classification describes each passage by the words that appear in it, so there is a separate attribute for each different word in a restricted dictionary.